Imran laments existence of two ‘parallel Pakistans’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: PTI chairman Imran Khan has lamented what he called the existence of two parallel Pakistans one for the ordinary citizens and the other for the powerful.
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan Sunday lamented what he called the existence of two parallel Pakistans -- one for the ordinary citizens and the other for the powerful.

-“PML-N ministers and many media people knew about these flats since three years when Panama leaks surfaced.
-After all, political meetings and interviews were held there but they just watched as Prime Minister Nawaz Sharif lied about money laundering, committed fraud & forgery, made his children lie,” he continued.
+In more tweets, Imran said: “Public money spent on the Supreme Court hearings, JIT, NAB court & conviction still pending.
+This reflects collapse of morality; weak infrastructures.
+Where in a Western democracy would one see a PM indulging in lies, money laundering & fraud & then shamelessly claiming victimhood when exposed?”

-“Public money spent on Supreme Court hearings, JIT, NAB court and conviction are still pending.
-This reflects collapse of morality and weak infrastructures.
-Where in a Western democracy would one see a PM indulging in lies, money laundering and fraud and then shamelessly claiming victimhood when exposed?” added Khan.
+The PTI chairman emphasised that the PML-N ministers and many media people knew about these flats since three years when PanamaLeaks surfaced.
+“After all, political meetings and interviews were held there but they just watched as PM Nawaz Sharif lied about money laundering, committed fraud & forgery, made his children lie.”

-ISLAMABAD: PTI chairman Imran Khan has lamented what he called the existence of two parallel Pakistans one for the ordinary citizens and the other for the powerful.
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan Sunday lamented what he called the existence of two parallel Pakistans -- one for the ordinary citizens and the other for the powerful.

-“PML-N ministers and many media people knew about these flats since three years when Panama leaks surfaced.
-After all, political meetings and interviews were held there but they just watched as Prime Minister Nawaz Sharif lied about money laundering, committed fraud & forgery, made his children lie,” he continued.
+In more tweets, Imran said: “Public money spent on the Supreme Court hearings, JIT, NAB court & conviction still pending.
+This reflects collapse of morality; weak infrastructures.
+Where in a Western democracy would one see a PM indulging in lies, money laundering & fraud & then shamelessly claiming victimhood when exposed?”

-“Public money spent on Supreme Court hearings, JIT, NAB court and conviction are still pending.
-This reflects collapse of morality and weak infrastructures.
-Where in a Western democracy would one see a PM indulging in lies, money laundering and fraud and then shamelessly claiming victimhood when exposed?” added Khan.
+The PTI chairman emphasised that the PML-N ministers and many media people knew about these flats since three years when PanamaLeaks surfaced.
+“After all, political meetings and interviews were held there but they just watched as PM Nawaz Sharif lied about money laundering, committed fraud & forgery, made his children lie.”

 Comments